RachWalm/VolunteerVillage/README.md

 #### Coordinator activate/edit coordinator profiles page

 If a coordinator signs up to the site there needs to be a restriction on their access as they will have functionality and data access that shouldn't be freely available, so another coordinator has to activate them by ticking the box and submitting.
-This page can also be used if the coordinator wishes to change their name - marriage, legally changed name etc. As it isn't anticipated that an organisation like this would have an HR sort of role name changes will have to be done by the coordinators.
-Also should a coordinator leave temporarily such as materinity leave, then the account will need to be deactivated to restrict access to the information.
+This page can also be used if the coordinator wishes to change their name - marriage, legally changed name etc. As it isn't anticipated that any organisation like this would necessarily have an HR role, name changes will be by the coordinators.
+Should a coordinator leave temporarily (such as parental leave), then the account will need to be deactivated to restrict access to the information.

-As there is a many to many relationship from charities the coordinator also is removed from displaying against that charity.
+There is a many to many relationship between charities and coordinators which as it is attached to the charities model this page (unlike the see coordinator profile page) does not have which charities the coordinator is associated with.

-Although the functionality to delete coordinators is currently in place, this may need to be deactivated were the commenting on the volunteers activities to be implemented.
+Although the functionality to delete coordinators is currently in place, this may need to be deactivated if the function to enable commenting on the volunteers activities were to be implemented.
 As if that were implemented and coordinators were making the comments and being recorded as making the comments then deleting the coordinator could be problematic.
-This functionality is here currently as it has no impact on other functionality and might be useful.
-Were it necessary to remove this functionality to allow other things that require legacy data to function properly then then activate function could be used to deactivate coordinator restricting their access but not their history.
+This delete coordinator functionality is included currently as it has no impact on other functionality and might be useful.
+Were it necessary to remove the delete coordinator functionality to allow other things that require legacy data to function properly then the activate function could be used to deactivate a coordinator restricting their access but not their history.

 In the event there are no coordinators activated this could be performed for one coordinator by the superuser in the admin section.